MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-monitoring.md

 During each monitoring run, Azure Machine Learning model monitoring determines the acceptable range or set for each feature from the reference data.
 The out-of-bounds rate is the rate of values for each feature that fall outside of the appropriate range or set determined by the reference data.

-- For numerical features, the appropriate range is the numerical interval between the minimum and maximum values in the reference dataset, such as [0, 100].
+- For numerical features, the appropriate range is the numerical interval between the minimum and maximum values in the reference dataset, such as `[0, 100]`.
-- For categorical features, such as `color`, the appropriate range is a set of all values contained in the reference dataset, such as [`red`, `yellow`, `green`].
+- For categorical features, such as `color`, the appropriate range is a set of all values contained in the reference dataset, such as `[red, yellow, green]`.

-For example, if you have a numerical `temperature` feature where all values in the reference dataset fall within the range [37, 77], but 10 out of 100 values for `temperature` in the production data window fall outside the range [37, 77], the out-of-bounds rate for `temperature` is 10%.
+For example, if you have a numerical `temperature` feature where all values in the reference dataset fall within the range `[37, 77]`, but 10 out of 100 values for `temperature` in the production data window fall outside the range `[37, 77]`, the out-of-bounds rate for `temperature` is 10%.

 Azure Machine Learning supports calculating the out-of-bounds rate for the following data types that are available in PySpark: `StringType`, `IntegerType`, `DoubleType`, `ByteType`, `LongType`, and `FloatType`.
 If the data type for a feature isn't in this list, Azure Machine Learning model monitoring still runs, but doesn't compute the out-of-bounds rate for that feature.